30

 (That’s me starting to rant about something, I can tell)

-Recently I watched a founder pitch his product.
-Like many presenters do, he included a feel good story about why what he is building matters — a personal why.
+Recently I watched a founder pitch.
+Like many do, he included a feel good story about why what he is building matters — a personal why.
 The story: how he had watched the caregiving responsibility fall heavily and unfairly on his mom and grandma for a decade, and wanted to be part of the systemic change that reduced this caregiving burden.

 I ran into him after the session, and he smirked and asked me if I enjoyed his “sappy story”.
 I think he thought he was being funny.
 He stopped short of saying it was made up.